CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Deploy_host_pools_and_session_hosts_with_the_Azure_portal_ADDS.md

 13. On the **Azure AD sign-in configuration** page, note the warning stating **Users will not be able to sign in to Azure AD with on-premises credentials if the UPN suffix does not match a verified domain name**, enable the checkbox **Continue without matching all UPN suffixes to verified domain (1)**, and select **Next (2)**.

-    >**Note**: This is expected since the Microsoft Entra ID tenant does not have a verified custom DNS domain matching one of the UPN suffixes of the **adatum.com** AD DS.
+    >**Note**: This is expected since the Microsoft Entra ID tenant does not have a verified custom DNS domain matching one of the UPN suffixes of the **adatum.com** Microsoft Entra DS.

       ![](./images/azuread1.png)